 - There is also a fixed account, which is set to grow at a steady rate.
 So even in the event of a downturn, your account is guaranteed to be paid a minimum rate of interest.

 - You can access your life insurance policy’s cash value any time you want by making a partial withdrawal or by getting a policy loan.
 If you are unable to repay the loan, the insurance company will deduct the outstanding amount (principal, interest, and penalties if any) from your policy’s death benefit.

 This is similar to the traditional survivorship universal life policy offered by TIAA, except for the fact that the policy’s cash value account is linked to a wide range of investment options.

 Generally, survivorship policies are easier to qualify for than individual policies.
 So they are a great choice for couples who are looking to provide their children and grandchildren with the funds they need for various purposes.

-Let us now discuss the pros and cons of choosing TIAA as your insurance provider.
+Review the pros and cons of choosing TIAA as your insurance provider below.

 Pros and Cons of TIAA

 - TIAA is financially stable and has been in the insurance business for over a century.
 It is very reliable and is known to settle claims without unnecessary delays.